guatzin818/www/Installation-Guide.md

 ### Windows

 If you use MinGW in windows, the build procedure are similar to the build in Linux.
-[Details](https://github.com/Microsoft/LightGBM/blob/master/docs/GPU-Windows.md)
+Visit [here](https://github.com/Microsoft/LightGBM/blob/master/docs/GPU-Windows.md) to get more details.

 Following procedure is for the MSVC build.